lynnlangit/gcp-essentials/4_data/4c_Dataproc/readme.md

 - with a BigQuery connector

 Or as **SESSIONS** via VertexAI Notebooks...
-- in beta now, request access via VertexAI notebook (form launches when you click on 'serverless Spark' button)
+- setup in a VertexAI notebook (form launches when you click on 'serverless Spark' button)
-- use Jupyter launcher
+- use Jupyter lab launcher - example [here](https://cloud.google.com/dataproc-serverless/docs/quickstarts/jupyterlab-sessions)

 Limitations...
 - no GPUs